 “A deduction can be permitted for clothing that is recognisably a uniform or part of a uniform, where the employee is required by his or her duties to wear it and must bear the cost of it.
 A uniform in this context means a set of clothing of a specialised nature that is recognisable as a uniform and is intended to identify its wearer as having a particular occupation.”

-“Fixing a permanent and conspicuous badge to what would otherwise be ordinary clothing may be enough to make it a uniform, but each case must be considered on its merits.
+“Fixing a permanent and conspicuous badge to what would otherwise be ordinary clothing may be enough to make it a uniform.
+However, each case must be considered on its merits.
 The essential test is whether the employee would readily be recognised as wearing a uniform by the person in the street.
 A detachable badge is not sufficient to make the clothing to which it is attached part of a uniform.”

 In that context, staff clothing refers to garments that an employee is required to wear to carry out their duties within work hours.
 HMRC also stress that these garments can only qualify for uniform tax rebates if they are wholly and exclusively for business purposes.